syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the Switch editor background color

-#### Using event

-By default switch editor background colour is white, you can change the Background color by using `OnColor` property in the `DataFormItem`.
+You can change the switch on color by using the `OnColor` property in the DataFormSwitchItem.

 {% tabs %}
 {% highlight C# %}